 The Level 4 Funding Vision

-We target borrowers of a diversity of Real Estate that is highly marketable, has a strong loan-to-value ratio, and competent in fulfilling the obligation of the note.
+We target borrowers of a diversity of Real Estate that is highly marketable, has a strong loan-to-value ratio, and is competent in fulfilling the obligation of the note.

 The borrower brings tremendous value to the marketplace by creating jobs, beautify neighborhoods, increase tax revenue, and turn neglected, vacant blight into valuable properties.
-For this the borrower deserves a reasonable profit and should be seen as an important partner and solution in real estate development.
+For this, the borrower deserves a reasonable profit and should be seen as an important partner and solution in real estate development.